 But it also packs a USB-A and USB-C connector on the same device, making connectivity a breeze.

-If you need something with even more capacity, check out our guide to the biggest flash drives.
+If you need something with even more capacity than the biggest flash drives., check out our guide to the

 Logitech G920S webcam